j-savellano/toy-robot/README.md

 # Getting Started
 ### Project Download
-No installation is needed to run the program but you need to clone the project or download the project zip file to your machine.
+No project installation is needed to run the program but you need to clone the project or download the project zip file to your machine.

 #### 1. Clone
 Cloning requires you to have [git](https://git-scm.com/) installed on your machine.
 If you do have it installed, you can run the command: